visig9/lolikit-go/README.md

 The [Lolinote 2.0] is a simple data specification for personal note-taking.

-Lolikit offer some extra conveniences to help users to manage their data for daily noting.
+This tool kit offer some extra conveniences to help user to manage their [Lolinote 2.0] repository for daily noting.

-> Hint: Lolinote wasn't lean on this program, just for conveniences.